melezhik/Cromtit/README.md

           db_name: test
 ```

-So `before` and `after` are list of objects that accept following parameters:
+So, `before` and `after` are list of objects that accept following parameters:

 ### name